(Updated March 2018) by Lee Martin MSc RD

 Cooking: 25 minutes

 Good news!
-The first ever book dedicated to reintroducing FODMAPs is now available to purchase on Amazon Kindle.
+The first ever book dedicated to reintroducing FODMAPs is now available to purchase exclusively on Amazon.
 The book is titled ‘Re-challenging and Reintroducing FODMAPs – A self-help guide to the entire reintroduction phase of the low FODMAP diet’.
 Click on the logo for more details.